Company Statement of Particulars

 These statements must be provided within 30 days of the change or the request.

-If a company fails to submit the Statement of Particulars, Revenue may notify the Registrar of Companies that the company has failed to submit a statement.
+If a company fails to submit the Statement of Particulars, Revenue may notify the Registrar of Companies.
 The Registrar may then begin the strike-off process, under Section 726 of the Companies Act 2014.
-Additionally, the company and the secretary shall each be liable to a separate penalty, under Section 1073 of the Taxes Consolidation Act 1997.
+The company and the secretary shall each be liable to a separate penalty.
+This separate penalty is under Section 1073 of the Taxes Consolidation Act 1997.

 If the company has not traded and does not intend to trade, they should contact the Companies Registration Office (CRO) and request to be struck-off the register.